EricHislop/angular-trello-clone/README.md

-# Welcome to Trello Availability
+# Welcome to angular-trello-clone

-This App will help you keep track of who is in your office
+This App is a clone of trello built in angular

 ## This application consists of: